 The ferry from Naples to Capri takes about 50 minutes and you can easily go in the morning and then come back in the afternoon.
 During busy periods, I would recommend booking your tickets in advance here to guarantee a spot.

-For more information on what you can see in Capri, you can read my full story.
+For more information about planning a day trip to Capri from Naples by yourself, you can read my full story.